-It should help you understand that this is not an idealistic module: it is again a question of trade-offs.
-The argument is not that we should abandon any kind of economic activity other than gift-giving; simply that gifts are the opposite extreme from purely commercial transactions and that we need to think carefully about where on the spectrum of possibility between our work best fits.
+The brief should help you understand that this is not an idealistic module: it is again a question of trade-offs.
+The argument is not that we should abandon any kind of economic activity other than gift-giving; simply that gifts are the opposite extreme from purely commercial transactions and that we need to think carefully about where on the spectrum our work best fits.

 I had been introduced to the anthropology of gift exchange as a kind of economy and it struck me almost immediately that this was a language which could be used to talk about the situation of creative artists.

-Hyde talks about his own biography and the notion that poetry, in particular, might have a different economy and the series of questions this led him to:
+Hyde talks about his own biography and the notion that poetry, in particular, might have a different economy.
+This led him to a series of questions:

-- The anthropology suggests that there is an ethic, and therefore a set of obligations, which come with a gift.
-So, if you are a gifted person and are born with talents that are clearly not just created by your own efforts, but have been endowed upon you, are there obligations that come with that, and things that you're supposed to do with your gift?
+The anthropology suggests that there is an ethic, and therefore a set of obligations, which come with a gift.
+So, if you are a gifted person, born with talents that are clearly not just created by your own efforts, are there obligations that come with that, and things that you're supposed to do with your gift?

 Connection, Circulation, Spirit¶